-CCL is a diversified, Canadian-based, multinational company, and is a leading provider of innovative packaging solutions to leading global customers in the personal care, cosmetic, healthcare, household, specialty food, beverage, automotive and consumer durable markets.
-The Company has manufacturing facilities in North America, Europe, Latin America, Asia, Australia and South Africa.
-CCL had approximately 5,800 employees as at December 31, 2010.
+CCL Industries Inc. is a world leader in the development of label solutions for global producers of consumer brands in the home and personal care, healthcare, durable goods, and specialty food and beverage sectors and a specialty supplier of aluminum containers and plastic tubes for the same customers in North America.
+The Company has manufacturing facilities in North America, Europe, Latin America, Asia, Australia, South Africa and the Middle East.
+CCL had approximately 6,600 employees as at December 31, 2012.
 The manufacturing facilities maintained by the Company are described below under the heading "Properties."